[Celebrating Virginia Life Sciences Week: Innovating to Save Lives](https://lunalabs.us/celebrating-virginia-life-sciences-week/)

 While the specific applications of this technology are still being explored, the core innovation addresses a fundamental constraint that has limited previous neural interface designs.
 The unique electrical functionality combined with material flexibility could also have implications in wearable sensors, conductive textiles, and more.

-Contact us to learn more or to find out about collaboration opportunities.
+Contact us to learn more or to find out about opportunities to collaborate.

 Categories